mszegedy/plea/story/ch-6.md

 She understood that this was her fault.
 The spirit was angry at her, and it was her fault.
 And that is how the spirit worked: always her fault.
 The spirit was a list of her mistakes.

 The last thing Vasilisa wanted to do right now was cold-call a god, but there was nothing else left to do but what she came for.
+She shut her eyes tight in a grimace, and began to beat her drum.
+Her words were barely more than a whisper.
+The spirit, momentarily stymied by the drum's sound, listened.

 <p style="font-variant: small-caps">"Moon-Mother, please, i-it's me, Vasilisa.
 I'm a friend of Alexey's.
 I came here to help his friend Artemis, but I screwed up real, real bad.
 I totally fucked it up, I'm so sorry.
 I released this disease spirit, and, I think it's trying to give me a heart attack, or something... can you please help me?
 I totally don't deserve it, but like, I really wanted to help, I was just really bad at it.
 I dunno, could you maybe like, help me bind it again?
 I'm sorry, it's a lot to ask and I don't have any reindeer to sacrifice to you, but I promise I'll... uh...
 I'll ask Alexey for help with the sacrifice part, okay?
 I just need to live through this.
 Sorry again."</p>